The untold history of the Metroidvania genre.

 *Bosses which trigger the next story event, reward you with an important ability/tool or unlock a new area when defeated.

 *Save points or checkpoints.
-Platform Adventure-like games without these tend to either fall into the Rogue-like or Rogue-lite subgenre and then also have some degree of randomized world generation, or be very short games (One example is Draconus for the C64).
+Platform Adventure-like games without these tend to either fall into the Rogue-like or Rogue-lite platformer subgenre and then also have some degree of randomized world generation, or be very short games (one example is Draconus for the C64).

 *Teleporters or other means of quick travel.
 Some games change the way you backtrack through a previous segment instead, with new abilities, new enemies or changes in the level design that keep the experience fresh.